 Introduction to the REC

-The REC provides a framework through which institutions work to identify and self-reflect on institutional and cultural barriers standing in the way of minority ethnic staff and students.
-It covers academic staff, professional services staff, student progression and attainment and diversity of the curriculum.
-As with Athena SWAN, REC is an evolving charter.
+The REC covers academic staff, professional services staff, student progression and attainment and diversity of the curriculum.
+REC is an evolving charter.
 Institutions are expected to start at Bronze level and progress to Silver.
-The award is at institutional level only but actions must be owned and implemented at Faculty/Directorate level.
+The award is at institutional level only but actions have ownership across the University and must be implemented at an appropriate level, including at Faculty, Directorate and School or departmental levels.

-The charter is based on five key principles.
+The charter is based on five key principles, which were updated in July 2023.
 Institutions that apply to be part of the Charter commit to adopting these principles within policies, practices, action plans and cultures:

-4. Minority ethnic staff and students are not a homogenous group.
-People from different ethnic backgrounds have different experiences of and outcomes from/within higher education, and that complexity needs to be considered in analysing data and developing actions.
+4. Staff and students from racially minoritised ethnic backgrounds are not a homogeneous group.
+People from different ethnic backgrounds have different experiences of, and outcomes from and within, higher education, and that complexity needs to be considered in analysing data, developing solutions, and implementing actions.

 Race Equality Charter logo